 - fortified breakfast cereals and dairy alternatives

 People should be careful not to consume excessive amounts of folic acid from supplements or fortified foods because

-Vitamin B-12-rich foods
+Vitamin B12-rich foods

-Low levels of B-12 in the body may also contribute to low platelet counts.
+Vitamin B12 is necessary for the formation of red blood cells.
+Low levels of vitamin B12 in the body may also contribute to low platelet counts.

 - fortified cereals

 - fortified dairy alternatives, such as almond milk or soy milk

 However, it is important to check with a doctor before taking a new supplement, as some can worsen certain conditions or interact negatively with other medications or supplements.